KnBrckr/picasa-album-uploader/readme.txt

 = Can I change the button image? =

 In the future, a theme will be allowed to override the button graphic.
-Right now, the only way to change the button is by replacing the file 'picasa-album-uploader/images/wordpress-logo-blue.psd' in the plugin directory with the desired content.
+Right now, the only way to change the button is by replacing the file `picasa-album-uploader/images/wordpress-logo-blue.psd` in the plugin directory with the desired content.
+The layer containing the button image must be "upload-button".
+The image should be no larger than 40 pixels wide by 25 pixels high with 72 dpi resolution.
+The color model used must be RGB with 8 bits/channel and should use a transparent background.
+Full details can be found at the [Picasa Button API](http://code.google.com/apis/picasa/docs/button_api.html "Picasa Button API") reference.

 == Screenshots ==